Saturday, 7 March 2026

 VIEWS

-Share on FacebookShare on TwitterShare on LinkedinShare via Email
+Share on FacebookShare on XShare on LinkedinShare via Email

-“We always need more support for our ideas… I failed because I didn’t have the support I needed, which is how I am here today.”
+The Global Experiences team, located in Lincoln’s International Business School, started the event by 4pm on March 14.
+The team introduced MBA student and visionary, Bahar Tömek: “We always need more support for our ideas.
+I failed because I didn’t have the support I needed, which is how I am here today.”

 The event had four other speakers ranging from university lecturers and entrepreneurs all active in Lincoln’s business development.
-Each speaker shared their stories of how they met Bahar, why they support We are the Change, and what they can provide.
+Each speaker shared their stories of how they met Bahar, why they support WE are the change, and what they can provide.

-“You may have an idea, you may not have the confidence to work through the idea but Bahar is going to be there to support you, guide you with bits of information that you may need and put you in touch with other people… it’s kind of an organic process,” explained Kerry Gibson, textile artist and owner of Lincoln’s Rethread Denim.
+“You may have an idea, you may not have the confidence to work through the idea but Bahar is going to be there to support you, guide you with bits of information that you may need, and put you in touch with other people… it’s kind of an organic process,” explained Kerry Gibson, textile artist and owner of Lincoln’s Rethread Denim.

 “There is mentoring, events, and legal workshops.
 We have many programmes, even one for businesses across all of greater Lincolnshire, where we provide support and aide for developing businesses,” said contributing speaker, Mikey Coulson, Student Enterprise Co-ordinator.